Short-Term Load Forecasting Using AMI Data: Experimental Setup

 \section{Experimental Setup}

-In this section, we describe the three benchmark datasets that we used for evaluating \textsc{fmf} and our experimental setup.
-We also discuss baseline and state-of-the-art methods for \textsc{stlf} that we used for comparison with \textsc{fmf}.
-We implemented our algorithms in Matlab and Python on a core i7 PC with 8GB memory.
-Code of \textsc{fmf} is available online\footnote{will be provided in the published version}.
+In this section, we first describe the three benchmark datasets that we use for evaluating \textsc{fmf}.
+We then describe the evaluation metrics used to measure the goodness of our approach.
+We also discuss the baseline and state-of-the-art methods for \textsc{stlf} used for comparison with \textsc{fmf}.
+In the end, we show the visual representation of data to analyze the hidden patterns (if any exist in the data).
+Our algorithms are implemented in Matlab and Python on a Core i7 \textsc{pc} with 8GB memory.
+Code of \textsc{fmf} and the pre-processed datasets are available online\footnote{\url{https://github.com/sarwanpasha/Load-Forecasting}} for reproducibility.